jacnel/bundledrefs/README.md

 python plot.py --save_plots --macrobench
 ```

 In comparison to the microbenchmark, this will take longer to run.
 We suggest going for a long walk, calling a friend, or taking a nap.
+Two plots will be generated, one for each of the data structures at various numbers of threads.

 ## Memory Reclamation